jpcaldwell30/MMM-CustomMessage/README.md

 ## MMM-CustomMessage

-ToDo list, reminders, leaves messages, insults, etc., with a unique twist.
+This module allows you to post a message to MagicMirror either by Magic Mirror API post or manual update (entering text onscreen).

+Features:

-You can update the mirror display in real time (Live), as it's running, without quitting or reloading MM.
+* You can update the mirror display in real time (Live), as it's running, without quitting or reloading MM.

 * You can use multiple instances by simply adding another config entry.

 * Each instance can have its own heading.
 Headers are self-centering.

-* Works well in all regions.
-Make it as wide or as tall as you like it.

-* Caveat: Multiple instances can not use different css files (unless I can figure that out).
+* The module has an API allowing for messages to be set remotely with a POST request.
+For example, you could use the API combined with Microsoft Power Automate to set a message on the screen whenever a message is sent to a specific teams channel.

+* The module has a reset function that can allow for the message to be cleared automatically at a specified time daily.

+* The module has a history option to allow the last sent message to survive brower reloads/systems restarts.'

+* You can specify custom CSS by editing the MMM-CustomMessage.css file in this modules css folder

 ## Requirements and recommendations

-You will need a keyboard for text entry and a mouse to click the module into edit mode.
+You will need a keyboard for text entry and a mouse to click the module into edit mode for manual updating.

-A bluetooth/wireless keyboard for text entry.
-(Wired will work but that's not as cool)

 ## Installation

-* `git clone https://github.com/mykle1/MMM-ToDoLive` into the `~/MagicMirror/modules` directory.
+* `git clone https://github.com/jpcaldwell30/MMM-CustomMessage` into the `~/MagicMirror/modules` directory.

 ## Config.js entry and options
 ```